 DUI in Arizona does not only refer to the influence of alcohol; it is a DUI offense in Arizona to drive or be in actual physical control of a vehicle with drugs or metabolites in your body, as well.
 Intoxicating drugs that could lead to a DUI charge are listed in A.R.S.
 13-3401 and include:

-Prescription-only medications can also lead to a DUI charge if the individual does not have a valid prescription or if the drug has an impairing effect on the driver.
+Prescription-only medications can also lead to a DUI charge if the person does not have a valid prescription or if the drug has an impairing effect on the driver.
 If you are facing a DUI charge involving drugs in Mesa, contact a DUI defense lawyer right away to help you build a defense.

 Arizona penalizes driving under the influence crimes harshly.
 Even if this is your first DUI, you could be facing jail time and other severe penalties.
 This is why it is important to hire an attorney to protect your rights upon arrest.
 The type of DUI conviction will determine the potential penalties.